Wong-Kai-Xian/CVE_Threat_Intelligence_Toolkit/README.md

 - **CVE Behavior Extractor:** Uses LLMs to analyze Procmon logs and automatically extract key exploit behaviors related to specific CVEs.

+---

 ## CVE Search Tool Design

----

 The **CVE Search Tool** is a core component designed to provide comprehensive information about a CVE, including related MITRE ATT&CK techniques, and help analysts reconstruct the vulnerability context.

 ### Overview

-- When a user inputs a CVE ID, the system retrieves the CVE description from the **CVELIST GitHub repository**.
-- To provide related MITRE ATT&CK mappings, the tool uses the **Gemini 2.5 Pro** LLM for extraction.
+The **CVE Search Tool** provides users with comprehensive details about a given CVE, including:

+- **Vulnerable OS Versions:**
+  Lists operating system versions that are vulnerable and can be used to reconstruct the CVE exploit environment.

+- **MITRE ATT&CK Mappings:**
+  Displays related attacker techniques mapped to the CVE using the LLM-assisted mapping methodology.

+- **CWE (Common Weakness Enumeration):**
+  Shows the associated CWE identifiers that describe the type of vulnerability.

+- **CVE Description:**
+  Provides the official vulnerability description sourced from trusted repositories.

+- **Proof-of-Concept (PoC) GitHub URLs:**
+  Links to public repositories containing exploit or demonstration code.

+- **Reference URLs:**
+  Additional external links for deeper research and context.

-### Mapping Methodology
+### CVE-to-MITRE ATT&CK Mapping Methodology

 The CVE description is categorized into three technique types:

-1. Exploitation Technique
+1. Exploitation Technique - the method (technique) used to exploit the vulnerability.
-2. Primary Technique
-3. Secondary Technique
+2. Primary Impact - the initial benefit (impact) gained through exploitation of the vulnerability.
+3. Secondary Impact - what the adversary can do by gaining the benefit of the primary impact.

 This follows the methodology from the [Center for Threat-Informed Defense's Mappings Explorer](https://center-for-threat-informed-defense.github.io/mappings-explorer/about/methodology/cve-methodology/).

 ### Processing Steps

+1. **User Input:**
+   The user enters a CVE ID into the system.

+2. **Fetch CVE Description:**
+   The tool retrieves the official CVE description from the CVELIST GitHub repository.

+3. **Sentence Extraction with LLM:**
-1. **LLM Extraction:** Gemini 2.5 Pro extracts sentences relevant to each technique category.
+   Gemini 2.5 Pro analyzes the description and extracts sentences categorized as Exploitation Technique, Primary Technique, and Secondary Technique.

-2. **Embedding & Similarity Search:** Sentences and MITRE techniques are encoded with Sentence-BERT and compared using FAISS to find top similar techniques.
+4. **Text Embedding & Similarity Search:**
+   Each extracted sentence is encoded with Sentence-BERT.
+   The MITRE ATT&CK technique database is also encoded and indexed with FAISS.
+   The system performs similarity search to find the top 10 relevant techniques per category.

+5. **LLM Reasoning:**
-3. **LLM Reasoning:** Gemini 2.5 Pro selects the best techniques based on the description context.
+   The candidate techniques are passed to Gemini 2.5 Pro again to reason and select the most suitable MITRE ATT&CK techniques for each category based on the CVE context.

+6. **Display Results:**
+   The final mapped techniques, vulnerable OS versions, CWE info, PoC URLs, and references are presented to the user.

 ---

-### Why This Approach?

-- Ensures accuracy by combining LLMs and similarity search.
-- Maintains up-to-date technique mappings despite LLM knowledge cutoffs.
-- Aligns with industry-recognized methodology.